Programme Leader: Dr Ursula Lanvers

 Applicants are expected to have a good honours degree or a master's degree (MA, MSc or MEd) in a relevant discipline (eg MA degree in Applied Linguistics, Psychology, English, English for Academic Purposes, Education, Modern Languages, Linguistics) although candidates with other evidence of ability to succeed at PhD level will also be considered.

 If English is not your first language, we do expect you to be able to demonstrate a high level of proficiency.
-The minimum requirement for PhD in Applied Linguistics is IELTS 7.0 with no less than 6.5 in Reading and Writing, and no less than 6.0 in Listening and Speaking.
+The minimum requirement for PhD in Applied Linguistics is IELTS 7.0 with 6.5 in Reading, Writing, Listening and Speaking.
 For further information please see English language requirements.

 As part of the application process, you will be invited for interview (face-to-face or via Skype).